Nmerrillvt/kPCA/README.md

   OC-SVM: In addition to sigma, OC-SVMs have another important parameter 'nu, which represents the lower bound for the number of samples that are on the wrong side of the hyperplane, representing a trade off between overfitting and underfitting [[13](https://papers.nips.cc/paper/1723-support-vector-method-for-novelty-detection.pdf)].
 Sigma was changed from 1e-2 to 1e2 along a log scale. nu was changed on a linear scale from 0.01 to 0.99.
 Each parameter took 50 different values with each pair representing a parameter setting, so 2500 parameters in total were checked during validation for each datasets.

+### Results

+The figures below show the results of the grid searches for each of the four methods on the validation set for each data set.
+The star indicates the best paramter choices.

+![alt text][logo]

+[logo]: https://github.com/Nmerrillvt/kPCA/blob/master/Figures/Cancer.png "Cancer Parameter Search"

 ### References
 [[1](https://www.sciencedirect.com/science/article/pii/S0031320306003414)] H. Hoﬀmann, “Kernel pca for novelty detection,” Pattern Recognition, vol. 40, no. 3, pp. 863 – 874, 2007.